magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio.md

 ## Data visualization

-In order to simplify this guide, we have included "Raspberry PI GPIO Demo Dashboard" to the [demo data](/docs/samples/demo-account/#dashboards) that is available in each ThingsBoard installation.
+In order to simplify this guide, we have included "Raspberry PI GPIO Demo Dashboard" to the [demo data](/docs/samples/demo-account/#dashboards) that is available in each IoT Hub installation.
 You still can modify this dashboard: tune, add, delete widgets, etc.
 You can access this dashboard by logging in as a tenant administrator.
 Use

  - login: tenant@thingsboard.org
  - password: tenant

-in case of local ThingsBoard installation.
+in case of local IoT Hub installation.

 Once logged in, open **Dashboards->Raspberry PI GPIO Demo Dashboard** page.
 You should observe demo dashboard with GPIO control and status panel for your device.
 Now you can switch status of GPIOs using control panel.
 As a result, you will see LEDs status change on the device and on the status panel.